-A participant family with an insufficient number of bedrooms for the number of persons in the family, according to the HQS defined in the regulations.
+A participant family with an insufficient number of bedrooms for the number of persons in the family, according to the HQS housing inspections standards defined in the regulations.

 Overhoused Family

 A participant family with a greater number of bedrooms than required for the family members.